csgillespie/efficientR/main.md

 An alternative way of benchmarking, is via the flexible **microbenchmark** package.
-This allows us to easily run each function multiple times (by default $100$), enabling the user to detect microsecond difference in code performance.
+This allows us to easily run each function multiple times (by default $100$), enabling the user to detect microsecond differences in code performance.
 We then get a convenient summary of the results: the minimum/maximum, lower/upper quartiles and the mean/median times.
 We suggest focusing on the median time to get a feel for the standard time and the quartiles to understand the variability.